 A separation agreement could be a variety of things.
 It could simply be an agreement between the two parties that they will no longer live together as husband and wife.
 It could also be an agreement that involves the resolution between the parties on how assets are going to be divided, how support is going to be paid, and even, to some extent, what custody will look like for minor children.
 Separation is simply when two parties stop living together as husband and wife, while divorce is an actual legal dissolution of the marital relationship.

-With regards to these types of agreements, a Leesburg separation agreement attorney is useful in terms of explaining to a party contemplating a separation agreement what their rights would be, should the divorce case be litigated in the courts.
-By securing the assistance of a Leesburg family law attorney who is familiar with state laws, you can ensure that your rights are protected and that someone is there to advocate on your behalf at each step of the legal process.
+With regards to these types of agreements, a Leesburg separation agreement lawyer is useful in terms of explaining to a party contemplating a separation agreement what their rights would be, should the divorce case be litigated in the courts.
+By securing the assistance of a capable family law attorney who is familiar with state laws, you can ensure that your rights are protected and that someone is there to advocate on your behalf at each step of the legal process.

 What Separation Agreements Cover